-The SEND database is monitored quarterly to provide management information relating to children with SEND.
-The Monitoring and Intervention Manager (in the Children and Families Quality Assurance Team) and the Principal Manager for SEND monitor the effectiveness of provision through a range of indicators.
+The special educational needs and disabilities database is monitored quarterly to provide management information relating to children with special educational needs and disabilities.
+The Monitoring and Intervention Manager (in the Children and Families Quality Assurance Team) and the Principal Manager for special educational needs and disabilities monitor the effectiveness of provision through a range of indicators.
 Specialist Services contribute to this process through:

-- Monitoring and review of locality action plans to improve service delivery and outcomes for children and young people - Annual meetings with Education Improvement Partnerships to agree how best to support and advise settings and schools - Service involvement in individual casework and in developing the capacity of mainstream schools to better meet the needs of children with SEND
+Monitoring and review of locality action plans to improve service delivery and outcomes for children and young people

-- Attendance at annual reviews of The Local Authority completes a SEND - Monthly IPF panel meetings to allocate additional resources - Half-termly educational psychology group consultations - Weekly operational meetings of the SEND Assessment and Monitoring Team to monitor, review and allocate a range of resources - Bi-annual quality assurance board to ensure the consistency and quality of statements of SEND (as recommended in the Lamb Inquiry 2009)
+- Annual meetings with Education Improvement Partnerships to agree how best to support and advise settings and schools - Service involvement in individual casework and in developing the capacity of mainstream schools to better meet the needs of children with special educational needs and disabilities - Attendance at annual reviews of children with IPF and statements of special educational needs and disabilities - Monthly IPF panel meetings to allocate additional resources - Half-termly educational psychology group consultations - Weekly operational meetings of the Special Educational Needs and Disabilities Assessment and Monitoring Team to monitor, review and allocate a range of resources - Bi-annual quality assurance board to ensure the consistency and quality of statements of special educational needs and disabilities

+(as recommended in the Lamb Inquiry 2009)

-The SEND Assessment and Monitoring Team provides data in line with the national performance indicators for the completion of Statutory Assessments within the expected time limits of 26 weeks.
-This is provided in June, based on the previous financial year, and published in November by the DFE.
+The Special Educational Needs and Disabilities Assessment and Monitoring Team provides data in line with the national performance indicators for the completion of Statutory Assessments within the expected time limits of 26 weeks.
+This is provided in June, based on the previous financial year, and published in November by the DfE.

-children with IPF and statements of self-evaluation of SEND provision, performance and progress and this is reviewed with the Children and Families Senior Management Team on a quarterly basis.
+Cheshire East Council completes a selfevaluation of special educational needs and disabilities provision, performance and progress and this is reviewed with the Children and Families Senior Management team on a quarterly basis.